pgeu/pgeu-system/docs/mailqueue/mail.md

 There are no attempts to do DKIM or anything similar, as that is all expected to be handled by the local SMTP server.

+To change the local SMTP server that is used to another host and/or port, configure *settings.SMTPSERVER*.
+This can be set to for example *host.domain.com:587* to include both host and port.
+Note that this server should be local to make sure it can always receive and queue outgoing emails, and must not use authentication or other restrictions.

 It is explicitly *not* included in the [job scheduler](jobs) to send emails, as this would make it impossible for that scheduler to actually send any error reports.